dja1202/cs2261-final-project/README.md

-# 🌟 Bright Cookie's Quest: Pet Rescue 🍪🐾
+# 🌟 Bright Cookie's Quest 🌟

 ## 🎮 Gameplay Overview
-Bright Cookie's Quest: Pet Rescue is a platformer game where you must travel through three forest areas (three levels) to rescue the missing pets!
+Bright Cookie's Quest is a platformer game where you must travel through three forest areas (three levels) to rescue the missing pets!

 ---